 Process after an election

 Under the current rules, the Northern Ireland Assembly must hold its first meeting within eight working days of an election.
+The size of each party is determined on the day on which the Assembly first meets following its election (see 16C(2)(a)).
 At its first meeting, each elected member must sign the Register and designate themselves as Nationalist, Unionist or Other.
 The Speaker is also elected.

 The Assembly then has a fortnight from its first meeting to appoint the Executive Committee of Ministers in charge of the government departments for Northern Ireland.

 While departmental ministers (except the Justice Minister who is elected with cross-community support) are appointed by parties using the d’Hondt system, the First and deputy First Ministers are nominated.
 Two Junior Ministers are also appointed to the Executive Office.

 Selecting the First and deputy First Ministers

 The process of selecting the First and deputy First Ministers stems from the St Andrews Agreement (October 2006) and the subsequent legislation which codified the results of the negotiations.